Ethical checking before action

 The UI highlights blocked or risky actions and suggests the safer alternative the downstream system should take instead.

-If the concept moves into development later, the credibility will come from sharper scoring, more example cases, and organization-specific thresholds.
+If the concept ever moves beyond a demo, the proof will come from concrete cases, sharper scoring, and company-specific policy thresholds.

 The concept becomes stronger when the repo demonstrates ten concrete situations the middleware catches, not just abstract ethical language.
 Evidence beats philosophy when selling the value of guardrails.